mattvie/react-nodejs-101/README.md

     );
 }
 ```
 When this component is running on your web app, as you click on the `Logo` link, you will be redirected to the index page specified on your routes since the `href` attribute is set to `/`.
 The same way, when you click on the `New Page` link, you will be redirected to the new page specified on your routes since the `href` attribute is set to `/newpage`.

-Now import your component and add an HTML tag named after your component.
-Your component, function, and tag name must match.
-Since on this case the exported component function is called `Header()`, its file name must be called `Header.js`, and the HTML tag is `<Header />`.
+After importing your component you can now use it by adding a tag on your Routes.
+Your component and tag name must match.
+Since on this case the exported component function is called `Header()`, its file name must be called `Header.js`, and the tag is `<Header />`.
 Your `App.js` will look something like this:

 ```javascript
 import './App.css';